shivannis/xandr-docs-public/xandr-docs/articles/invest/data-cost-calculation-mechanics.md

 ---
 title: Microsoft Invest - Data Cost Calculation Mechanics
-description: In this article, find information about how buyers are billed for the segments they acquire through the Data Marketplace. ms.date: 10/28/2023
+description: In this article, find information about how buyers are billed for the segments they acquire through Data Marketplace. ms.date: 10/28/2023
 ---